Rom943/ASP.Net-React.js-Web-Store-App/README.md

 5. Leave reviews: On the product page, leave a review and rate the product from 0 to 5 stars.
 The product rank will be recalculated after each review.

-## hope you injoy this project as much as i building it.
+## hope you injoy this project as much as I building it.
 ## email for contact: roma19943@gmail.com